Pension Fund

 Frequently asked questions

-What is GPIF's known approach to alternative assets and research?
+What is GPIF's approach to sustainability and ESG?

 Profile maintained by using OSINT (open-source intelligence), regulatory filings, licensed data partners, and verified direct submissions.
 Read the methodology.
 Last updated: .
 Continuous refresh with full update cycles at least every 30 days.